top of page

 First Nations Counselling

-Whether you are young or old our therapist will provide mental health support for you or your family member through times of crisis and distress.
+Whether you are young or old I will provide mental health support for you or your family member through times of crisis and distress.
 If you find yourself in crisis, experiencing mental health or distress you can receive clinical counselling.
 Our master-level pre-approved Mental health Clinician is Health Canada FNIHB is approved to provide services to you.
 Rey Singh is a master-level Social Worker, Psychotherapist, Clinical Counselling Hypnotherapist and Indigenous Trauma Specialist.
-This service is available to you by office sessions at our downtown London office, or on-line.
+His services are available to you by office sessions at our downtown London office, or on-line.
 Our services are offered to you during times of crisis, emotional or psychological turmoil, family breakdown or crisis.
 Rey will provide you therapeutic support through these times and provide you with coping skills to manage stress, anxiety or depression.
-We will assist you to access greater community support and enhance your ability to manage crisis.
+We will assist you to access greater community support and enhance your ability to manage a crisis.
 This service is highly confidential and all fees are covered.
-Services are offered to London, On.
+Services are offered to province-wide through NIHB in Ontario and FNHA in BC.
 Support is ongoing as required.

 Indian Residential School Resolution Health Support Program